 Professional Members, Transitional Members, and Retired Members are eligible to vote on membership matters.
 Voting at membership meetings may be in person or by proxy with each voting member having a single vote.
 A majority of members voting in person or by proxy where a quorum is present carries an action.
 Members may vote without a meeting on any matter presented by the Board where a quorum participates and the votes are submitted in writing by postal or other delivery, facsimile, e-mail, or any other electronic means.
 A quorum for membership voting is a majority of the voting members.

 1. Composition and Eligibility

 The Board is comprised of not fewer than five (5), not more than ten (10) elected members.
 Elected members include Directors and four (4) Officers.
 The Officers are the President, Vice President, Secretary, and Treasurer.
 Professional Members and Retired Members are eligible to stand for election as Directors or Officers.
 A Professional Member who becomes a Transitional Member while serving as a Director or Officer may finish the term, but may not stand for re‐election while still a Transitional Member.
-The Board shall also include one (1) Associate Advisor.
+Board shall also include up to two (2) Associate Advisors.

 2. General Powers

 The Board shall carry out the objectives and purposes of the Chapter.
 To this end, the Board may exercise all powers of the Chapter.
 The Board is subject to the restrictions and obligations set forth in these Bylaws.

 The Nominating Committee shall prepare and deliver a slate of Director, Associate Advisor and Officer candidates to the Secretary no later than August 31.
 The Secretary shall publish the names of the Director, Associate Advisor and Officer candidates to the voting members of the Chapter no later than September 30.
 The Directors and Officers are elected by a majority vote of a quorum of those voting members.